Skip to main content

 Vacuum running but not reducing bloat

-1. Check for long-running transactions:
+1. Check for long-running or idle-in-transaction sessions holding backend_xmin:

-select pid, age(backend_xmin), query
+select pid, state, age(backend_xmin) as xmin_age, query

 from pg_stat_activity